Savid/lgtv/README.md

 Inspired by [LGWebOSRemote](https://github.com/klattimer/LGWebOSRemote).

 Simple NodeJS scripts to turn a LG TV on and off.
-Useful when using a LG TV as a monitor and want to control turn on/off.
+Useful when using a LG TV as a monitor.

 Requirements;